shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 “No, that was scary.
 I don’t think the bed could have taken much more.”

-“Yeah, you gotta fix the bed up to be more sturdy for next time.”
+“Yeah, you gotta fix the bed up to be sturdier for next time.”

 “Next time?!”